ShashwatNigam99/Robotics-Planning-Navigation-Algorithms/README.md

 ## Model Predictive Control Planner
 #### Problem statement
 - Implement a discrete MPC planner for omni-wheel robot.
-You must implement the MPC algorithm for a two cases (i) With Obstacles (ii) Without Obstacles.
-You can use solvers like cvxopt in python or any other equivalent in Matlab.
+Implement the MPC algorithm for a two cases (i) With Obstacles (ii) Without Obstacles.
+Use solvers like cvxopt in python or any other equivalent in Matlab.
-- Your planner for a robot needs to satisfy various constraints on speed, acceleration, obstacle avoidance to make it feasible.
-Additionally your plan needs to optimize some aspect in your environment like speed, time or safety.
-Your plan should be n steps into the future.

 ![Screenshot from 2021-05-02 01-18-39](https://user-images.githubusercontent.com/30972206/116793434-5b8a7c80-aae4-11eb-9a67-50745bb8f973.png)
 #### Problem formulation as an optimization